bitpay/bitpay-checkout-for-woocommerce/readme.txt

 14. BitPay merchant dashboard - detailed invoice view

 == Changelog ==

+= 3.36.2008 =
+* Formatting Fix

+= 3.35.2008 =
+* Updated order status mapping for Confirmed and Completed (please review your settings in the configuration)

 = 3.34.2008 =
 * Added default mapping for confirmed/completed orders if one isnt set in the plugin configuration